-Code of Conduct & Conflict of Interest
+• Code of Conduct & Conflict of Interest

-The Bank has adopted Code of Conduct and other internal policies and guidelines designed to guide all employees and directors through best practices in compliance with all laws, rules and regulations that govern the Bank's business operations.
+The Bank has adopted Code of Conduct and other internal policies and quidelines designed to guide all employees and directors through best practices in compliance with all laws, rules and regulations that govern the Bank's business operations.
 The Code of Conduct contains rules on conduct, ethics and on avoiding conflict of interest applicable to all the employees and directors of the Bank.
 The Bank has an annual declaration of Conflict of Interest statement for Board members, whereby each director has the responsibility to disclose any material interest related to business transactions and agreements.

-During the Board Meetings took place in 2020, one (1) director has abstained from voting on a proposal submitted during the said meetings, due to personal interests, Additionally there were no significant issues which were raised regarding the Bank's business.
+During the Board Meetings took place in 2021, two directors have abstained from voting on proposals submitted during the said meetings, due to personal interests, Additionally there were no significant issues which were raised regarding the Bank's business.